-- How important is the omission of country factors from firststage empirical model? - o Critical to purge all common shocks in first stage; otherwise common shocks will look like contagion - Would country factors be correlated with contagion?
+- How important is the omission of country factors from firststage empirical model? - o May be critical to purge all common shocks in first stage; otherwise common shocks will look like contagion - Would country factors be correlated with contagion?
 Open question in practice.